-Bicarbonate of soda works by giving off carbon dioxide which expands the mixture.
-Once the mixture is cooked, the carbon dioxide is replaced by air leaving a light cake or bread.
+Bicarbonate of soda gives off carbon dioxide, which expands in a mixture.
+Once the mixture is cooked, the carbon dioxide is replaced by air, leaving a light cake or bread.

 As with all raising agents, use the amount specified in the recipe.
 Adding extra bicarbonate of soda can result in a peaked or collapsed cake, a strong unpleasant flavour and a greenish tinge.

 In an airtight container in a cool, dry place.
 Make sure your bicarbonate of soda is in date before using.

 Try a classic soda bread if you're new to baking, for a simple but satifying no-knead bake.

 Add tiny bubbles to honeycomb by stirring bicarb into the caramel before setting.